top of page

 • Return all iPads and associated equipment provided pursuant to this grant to us at the end of the grant and any renewal or extensions of the 3-year grant period.
 In general, the grant is permitted to be renewed so long as the resources continue to be accessible and implemented meaningfully with students on a regular basis.

-Timeline for 2024-25 school year Grant Applications
+Timeline for 2025-26 school year Grant Applications

 • The application process begins with the submission of the completed initial grant application directly through this site.

-• Submissions are due January 15th 2024, and applicants will be informed regarding the status of their application by early February.
+• Submissions are due January 20th 2025, and applicants will be informed regarding the status of their application by early February.

-• Upon approval from the Andrew’s Gift Board of Directors, funds will be disbursed to the Organization / School District in March 2024.
+• Upon approval from the Andrew’s Gift Board of Directors, funds will be disbursed to the Organization / School District in April 2025.

-• Prior to the students starting (generally late August 2024), classroom teachers will commit to an additional on-site collaboration meeting with an Andrew’s Gift consultant in order to prepare the resources for the upcoming school yea
+• Prior to the students starting (generally late August 2025), classroom teachers will commit to an additional on-site collaboration meeting with an Andrew’s Gift consultant in order to prepare the resources for the upcoming school yea

 bottom of page